 Timeline > Add bookmark…

 Adds a bookmark to a point on the time axis or allows the renaming of an already existing bookmark.
-A bookmark can facilitate finding significant sections of a transcription again. (see Timeline > Bookmarks).
+A bookmark can facilitate finding significant sections of a transcription again (see Timeline > Bookmarks).
 Select the time point in question by clicking into it on the time axis.
 Then choose Timeline > Add bookmark.

 Enter a name for the bookmark in the window that appears or rename the bookmark and click OK upon completion of your entry.
 The name of the bookmark will appear in the time axis thereafter: